lorranpego/watchmen-plugin-sendgrid/README.md

 # watchmen-plugin-sendgird

-A plugin for [watchmen](https://github.com/iloire/watchmen) to send message notifications on service events via ChatBot (preferably Google).
+A plugin for [watchmen](https://github.com/iloire/watchmen) to send email notifications making use of SendGrid.

 ## Templates